 - Books – Such books can be helpful to mothers, fathers, siblings, and grandparents as they grieve the sudden loss of a baby.
 These reading materials are offered in both English and Spanish.

 - Funeral Expenses – Sadly, not all families can afford a proper funeral for their child, and they are faced with a very upsetting decision.
 The Fund is able to assist families in this situation.

 Jessica and Tim provided invaluable parental perspective to the nursing staff.
 Inspired by surgeon Atul Gawande M.D.’s best-selling book Checklist Manifesto, Tim and Jessica initiated the idea of creating a checklist to be used by the staff during the immediate moments of grief.
 After partnering with Kelley Reddington’s nursing staff, Elisabeth Schneider of the Tiny Miracles Foundation, and Leslie Shanahan of the Hope After Loss support group, the checklist was created using input from all involved.
 Today, the five-page checklist is used to assist nurses and parents navigate the upsetting situation from both an emotional and clinical standpoint.

-Additional resources and ideas were shared at the first Joseph Keane Lecture for Perinatal Bereavement which was held on June 7th at Yale New Haven Health’s Bridgeport Hospital.
-The Joseph Keane Lecture was attended by 125 doctors, nurses, residents, social workers, and chaplains from many hospitals across the state, as well as professors from Yale School of Medicine.
+Additional resources and ideas were shared at the Joseph Keane Lecture for Perinatal Bereavement which have been held at Yale New Haven Health’s Bridgeport Hospital and Yale New Haven Hospital.
+The Joseph Keane Lectures have been attended by over 200 doctors, nurses, residents, social workers, and chaplains from many hospitals across the state, as well as professors from Yale School of Medicine.
 Click here for more detail.

 The Joseph Keane Fund is a restricted asset of Yale New Haven Health’s Bridgeport Hospital Foundation, pursuant to section 501(c)(3) of the Internal Revenue Code.